-Mem + dah menu (PAR mem to advance to the next menu item)
+Mem + dah menu (PAR mem to advance to the next kt menu item) -- --------------- --

 Menu item Pressing a dit: Pressing a Dah TU TUne mode starts/ends key down dah is ignored ?
-Record callsign memory records a dit records a dah CS Callsign Select selects a 3 x 3 CQ selects a 4 x 2 CQ (default) Q /QRP after last callsign selects the /QRP option deselects /QRP (default) 2 double the CQ send doubles the CQ send selects a single CQ (default) N No CQ selects send of callsign only selects CQ+callsign (default)
+Record callsign records a dit records a dah memory CS Callsign Select selects a 3 x 3 CQ selects a 4 x 2 CQ (default) Q /QRP after last callsign selects the /QRP option deselects /QRP (default) 2 double the CQ send doubles the CQ send selects a single CQ (default) N No CQ selects send of callsign only selects CQ+callsign (default)

-- TU Tune mode: After 2 seconds the keyer will send TU.
+TU - Tune mode: After 2 seconds the keyer will send TU.
 Press the dit lever to enter tune mode (key down).
-Exit tune mode by a PAR of dit or dah. - ?
-Record the Callsign Memory: The callsign can now be recorded.
+Exit tune mode by a PAR of dit or dah.

+? - Record the Callsign Memory: The callsign can now be recorded.
 When complete, press the memory switch.
-The routine will be exited automatically after the 10th character is sent. - CS CQ select: There are two different CQ sequences to select:
+The routine will be exited automatically after the 10th character is sent.
+The callsign memory is saved in EEPROM - it will still be there even if power is removed.

+CS - CQ select: There are two different CQ sequences to select:

 '''

-default (4x2) CQ CQ CQ CQ DE <call> <call> K optional (3x3) CQ CQ CQ DE <call> <call> K
+default (4x2) CQ CQ CQ CQ DE <call> <c all> K optional (3x3) CQ CQ CQ DE <call> <call> K

 '''